Your Essential Guide to the 2024 Venice Carnival

 Venetian Masks are the hallmark of Venice Carnival.
 You cannot mention Venice Carnival without talking about the famous marks.
 For two weeks every year Venice transforms into a runway that features an endless parade of gorgeous 18th century masks and costumes.
 Wearing masks is a tradition that is as old as Venice Carnival itself.

-▷ Why do people wear masks?
+Why do people wear masks at Venice Carnival?

 Venetian Carnival masks also provided anonymity for a few weeks.
-By becoming anonymous citizens where allowed to indulge in some debauchery.
+By becoming anonymous citizens were allowed to indulge in some debauchery.
 They could gamble freely, or a married person could indulge in some hanky-panky without getting caught.

 Even if you don’t dress up most people attending will get into the carnival spirit and purchase a mask to wear around town.
 Venetian Masks are the hallmark of Venice Carnival and wearing a mask is a tradition that is as old as Venice Carnival itself.
 So even if you don’t feel like dressing up, it is an absolute must to put on a mask!